Iamronan/Jekyll-Starter-Theme/README.markdown

 ## Jekyll Starter Theme using Gulp & Blaze Modular Framework

 This is  starter project including full setup for Jekyll, GulpJS, Imagemin SASS, AutoPrefixer &amp; BrowserSync.
-You can add blaze components as you require for your project.git p
+You can add blaze components as you require for your project.

 ## System Preparation